edent/SuperTinyIcons/README.md

 * Colours can be simplified. `#FF0000` becomes `red`
 * The precision of the paths is *mostly* 0 decimal places.
 A few logos have 1 or 2 dp to make them look more accurate.
 The precision can be reduced if necessary.

 You can see the difference this makes in `youtube.svg` which is a ginormous 1,074 Bytes.
-By applyig some of the above techniques we can get it down to a svelte 998 Bytes in `youtube-tiny.svg`.
+By applying some of the above techniques we can get it down to a svelte 998 Bytes in `youtube-tiny.svg`.

 Think you can make them smaller?
 Tell me by raising an issue!